• Skip to primary navigation

 Author: Helen

-A filling, flavourful, comforting and oh-so creamy potato soup made with boiled or baked potatoes, eight other core everyday ingredients with tasty toppings to make it next-level delicious.
+A filling, flavorful, comforting and oh-so creamy potato soup topped with crispy bacon to make it next-level delicious.

 5 from 1 vote